 Fertility Society of Australia

-In 2012, the following members of our group played instrumental roles within the Fertility Society of Australia which is the peak body representing scientists, doctors, researchers, nurses, consumers and counsellors in reproductive medicine in Australia & New Zealand:
+In 2016, the following members of our group will play instrumental roles within the Fertility Society of Australia which is the peak body representing scientists, doctors, researchers, nurses, consumers and counsellors in reproductive medicine in Australia & New Zealand:

 FSA Board Members:

-Australian and New Zealand Infertility Counsellors Association (ANZICA) members:
+Australian and New Zealand Infertility Counsellors Association (ANZICA) Executive Committee members:

 - Marianne Tome (Melbourne IVF)

 - Marlene Mina (Hunter IVF)